 EMPATHY WITH ANIMALS

 At first i suggest copying the intensity of the blackbird.
 This solitary bird needs to check for danger every other second; pigeons in a group are far more relaxed, and they seem to take it in turns.

-The effect of these short periods was one of the things which motivated me to learn more about it.
+The effect of these short intense periods was one of the things which motivated me to learn more about it.
 Even just a few seconds, interrupts any repetitive thought which you feel stuck on.
 It's similar to what writers do when they're looking for a word.
-As part of the creative process it's easy to just hover in a mental emptiness.
-With obsessive thoughts it's not possible to just 'hover', but by actively going broadband for a few seconds, you can stop the mental repetitions.
+As part of the creative process it's easy to just hover in a mental emptiness for a few seconds.
+With obsessive thoughts it's not possible to just 'hover', but by actively going broadband, you can temporarily stop the repetitious mental chatter.

 Games with Children

-Both are distinctive ways of knowing ourselves, of feeling real and feeling 'I exist' and 'I am'.
+Our panoramic sense of the world, and an awareness of how it feels to see, hear, smell, and taste the body from the inside, are both important distinctive ways of knowing ourselves, of feeling real and feeling 'I exist' and 'I am'.
 They both add reality, balance, and depth to our sense of self-identity.
-They both reduce our need for social confirmation of our self-image.
+And therefore, they both reduce our need for social confirmation of our self-image.

 Contact is welcome with anyone, but particularly anyone who can help develop the Questions and Games for Children.